Can a Juvenile Record Keep You From Getting a Gun?

 Although the method for how to remove a misdemeanor from your record, the process is fairly simple in most states.

-The following guide explains the answers to the questions, how long does a misdemeanor stay on your record and how do I know if I have a misdemeanor on my record.
+The following guide explains the answers to the questions, how long will misdemeanors stay on your criminal file and how do I know if there is an existing misdemeanor in my history.

 In fact, anyone can find out immediately if a juvenile misdemeanor will show up on a background check by doing a name-based search right now.

-Wondering, do felonies go away at 18 is another common question.
+Wondering, do felonies remain after reaching 18 years of age is another common question.
 There are a substantial amount of misconceptions regarding what happens to juvenile records when an individual turns 18.
 Many people will have heard that an individual’s entire record will automatically disappear when they turn 18, or at the very least, misdemeanors will disappear from their record.

 Unfortunately, this is almost never the case.